Satellite Photography

 The ON or CON number represents the original film can.
 If there is a SAT DP can number, you can order that in our research room and view onsite.
 If there is only an ON or CON number, you would need to order the can to be delivered from our Lenexa Federal Records Center.
 These cans may be ordered in the Cartographic Research Room and arrive there within three business days.
 If you already have a researcher card, you can order ON cans ahead of your visit to our site.
 Some ON cans for this record group are onsite and these are noted in the can locator.

 Once you order the cans, you can view and copy them in the Cartographic Research Room.
 We have light tables which allow you to view the film and take photographs on a personal camera.
 We also have aerial film scanners available.
 If you have a USB capable laptop, you can bring it to our research room and scan the photographs to your computer.
 The full images cannot be scanned on these scanners due to the size of the photographs, but separate images can be stitched together to create the full image.
-You can learn more about aerial photography reproductions here.
+Learn more about aerial photography reproductions.

 While satellite imagery can be difficult to scan due to the size of the photographs on the reels, many of the photographs are already digitized and can be accessed using the USGS EarthExplorer.
 Directions for using the site are as follows: